-Marfan syndrome is an inherited disorder that affects connective tissue, which supports and anchors your organs and other structures in your body.
-Because connective tissue is such an integral part of your body, Marfan syndrome may disrupt development and function in several sites.
-Most common are your heart, eyes, blood vessels and skeleton.
+Marfan syndrome is an inherited disorder that affects connective tissue — the fibers that support and anchor your organs and other structures in your body.
+Marfan syndrome most commonly affects the heart, eyes, blood vessels and skeleton.

 People with Marfan syndrome are usually tall and thin with disproportionately long arms, legs, fingers and toes.
-Marfan syndrome is caused by a dominant gene, which means one of your parents also has the gene and passed it to you.
+The damage caused by Marfan syndrome can be mild or severe.
+If your heart or blood vessels are affected, the condition can become life-threatening.

 The signs and symptoms of Marfan syndrome vary greatly, even among members of the same family.
 Some people experience only mild effects, but others develop life-threatening complications.
 In most cases, the disease tends to worsen with age.

 When to see a doctor

 Marfan syndrome is caused by a defect in the gene that enables your body to produce a protein that helps give connective tissue its elasticity and strength.

 Most people with Marfan syndrome inherit the abnormal gene from a parent who has the disorder.
 Each child of an affected parent has a 50-50 chance of inheriting the defective gene.
 In about 25 percent of the people who have Marfan syndrome, the abnormal gene doesn't come from either parent.
 In these cases, a new mutation develops spontaneously.

 Marfan syndrome affects men and women equally and occurs among all races and ethnic groups.
 Because it's a genetic condition, the greatest risk factor for Marfan syndrome is having a parent with the disorder.